Draknek New Voices Puzzle Grant

 What is the grant offering?

-Does Draknek & Friends or Astra Fund have a stake in what I produce?
+Does Draknek & Friends have a stake in what I produce?

 You own what you make with this grant.
 We seek no rights to the resulting games and there are no strings attached.
 You can release your game commercially or non-commercially.
 We do not care what platform you build your game for (PC, console, mobile, etc.), or what the revenue model is if the game is commercial.